sharetribe/flex-docs/src/docs/howto-payments/provider-onboarding-and-identity-verification/index.md

 self-managing the onboarding flow and identity verification.
 Below are listed the changes required to implement Stripe Connect Onboarding.
-If you are using the latest Flex Template for Web (FTW-daily v4.0.0 or FTW-hourly v5.0.0 or later), you need to complete only the first step - if you are upgrading your own implementation, follow the rest of the instructions.
+If you are using the latest Flex Template for Web (FTW-daily v4.0.0 or FTW-hourly v5.0.0 or later, or any FTW-product), you need to complete only the first step - if you are upgrading your own implementation, follow the rest of the instructions.

 ### 1. Enable Stripe Connect Onboarding in Stripe Dashboard